 Osteoarthritis of the knee is also related to instability of the knee.
 Osteoarthritis causes loosening of cartilage bodies inside the knee, degeneration of meniscus, and muscular weakness.

-Stability of the knee joint is maintained by the shape of the menisci, knee cap, condyles, muscles and ligaments that support the structure of knee joint.
-Injury to any one or more of these supporting structures can cause instability in the knee.
-Osteoarthritis of knee is also associated with instability.
-Osteoarthritis causes loosening of cartilage bodies inside the knee, degeneration of meniscus and muscular weakness.
-Small loose bodies of calcified cartilage due to osteoarthritis can be caught between the bones of knee, I the joint space, causing sudden pain and sensation of knee giving way.
-These loose bodies can also cause locking of the knee ad may interfere with straightening of the leg.
+Small loose bodies of calcified cartilage due to osteoarthritis can be caught between the bones of the knee, in the joint space, causing sudden pain and sensation of the knee giving way.
+These loose bodies can also cause locking of the knee and may interfere with the straightening of the leg.
+Treatment of knee pain is now possible at AIOR- Anup Institute of Orthopaedics and Rehabilitation https://www.aior.co.in/index.php

 Generally, treatment of knee instability depends on the extent or grade of the instability and whether or not the injury is chronic or acute.
 Mild to moderate injuries that cause instability may be treated with anti-inflammatory medications, ice, bracing, and physical therapy.
 Severe or most grade 3 injuries causing instability typically require surgical reconstruction or repair.

 Instead of wondering, “What are the best options for knee injury treatment near me?” get in touch with AIOR team

 You can visit the website of AIOR – Anup Institute of Orthopaedics and Rehabilitation https://www.aior.co.in/best-orthopedic-hospital.php to know about knee pain specialist.